Charlotte, Destinations, North Carolina, Travel, USA

 Collage: different features at the whitewater center, like rock climbing, live music, rafting, and kayaking on flat water

-The U.S. National Whitewater Center in Charlotte is one of the largest attractions in the area, and we were definitely impressed with the facilities!
-Our friends hold an annual parking pass, so it was nice to save $6 on the entrance fee.
-Without gear to raft or climb, we opted not to purchase any activity, but instead just hung out, ordered drinks, and listened to the live band playing during their River Jam concert series.
+Our friends hold an annual parking pass, so it was nice to save a little at the entrance.
+Without gear to raft or climb, we opted not to purchase any activity, but instead just hung out, ordered drinks, and listened to a live band playing during their River Jam concert series.
 Clearly, this is a popular spot for locals and tourists alike!

 Dowd YMCA

-Dowd YMCA | 400 E Morehead St, Charlotte, NC 28202
+Dowd YMCA // 400 E Morehead St, Charlotte, NC 28202

 The plants section of the farmer's market: it's a big pavillion that says "The Greenery Shed" on top and has lots of people entering